Bijagós Islands

 Three men in Bubaque on a Mahindra tractor manufactured at the company's plant in Gambia.

-The Bijagós Islands, also spelled Bijagos (Arquipélago dos Bijagós) and formerly known as Bissagos, are a group of about 88 islands and islets located in the Atlantic Ocean off the coast of Guinea-Bissau.
+The Bijagós Islands (Arquipélago dos Bijagós), often misspelled Bijagos in English text and formerly known in English as Bissagots (often misspelled Bissagos), are a group of about 88 islands and islets located in the Atlantic Ocean off the coast of Guinea-Bissau.

 Geography

 The archipelago was formed from the ancient delta of the Geba and Grande de Buba rivers and spans an area of 12,958 km2.
 Twenty of its islands are populated year-round, including the most populated island, Bubaque.
 The administrative capital, Bolama is situated on the island of Bolama.

 Environment

 There is a high diversity of ecosystems: mangroves with intertidal zones, palm forests, dry and semi-dry forests, secondary and degraded forests, coastal savanna, sand banks and aquatic zones.
 The archipelago was declared a UNESCO Biosphere Reserve in 1996.
 The site has been designated an Important Bird Area (IBA) by BirdLife International because its intertidal mudflats and mangroves support significant populations of non-breeding and wintering waterbirds, especially large numbers of migratory Palaearctic waders, gulls and terns, as well as greater flamingos and pink-backed pelicans.